Sundial: Declining-reclining dials/ Declining-inclining dials

-Since the above expression gives the hour angle as an arctan function, due consideration must be given to which quadrant of the sundial each hour belongs to before assigning the correct hour angle.
+Since the above expression gives the hour angle as an arctangent function, due consideration must be given to which quadrant of the sundial each hour belongs to before assigning the correct hour angle.

 Unlike the simpler vertical declining sundial, this type of dial does not always show hour angles on its sunside face for all declinations between east and west.
-When a northern hemisphere partly south-facing dial reclines back (i.e. away from the Sun) from the vertical, the gnomon will become co-planar with the dial plate at declinations less than due east or due west.
-Likewise for southern hemisphere dials that are partly north-facing.
+When a Northern Hemisphere partly south-facing dial reclines back (i.e. away from the Sun) from the vertical, the gnomon will become co-planar with the dial plate at declinations less than due east or due west.
+Likewise for Southern Hemisphere dials that are partly north-facing.

 Were these dials reclining forward, the range of declination would actually exceed due east and due west.

-In a similar way, northern hemisphere dials that are partly north-facing and southern hemisphere dials that are south-facing, and which lean forward toward their upward pointing gnomons, will have a similar restriction on the range of declination that is possible for a given reclination value.
+In a similar way, Northern Hemisphere dials that are partly north-facing and Southern Hemisphere dials that are south-facing, and which lean forward toward their upward pointing gnomons, will have a similar restriction on the range of declination that is possible for a given reclination value.

 The critical declination $\ D_c$ is a geometrical constraint which depends on the value of both the dial's reclination and its latitude :